• Skip to main content

 Some of our highlights included the Boroka lookout’s impressive 180-degree views of Halls Gap and Lake Bellfield in Western Victoria.
 We did the short hike to Broken Falls, but in retrospect, I regret not also doing the longer hike to MacKenzie Falls, as it’s the largest waterfall in Victoria.

-And we also visited the Brambuk Cultural Centre, an interpretation centre that highlights both the park and the local Aboriginal culture.
+We also visited the Brambuk Cultural Centre, an interpretive centre that highlights both the park and the local Aboriginal culture.

 Ararat